Program Number: 10-531-1

 Associate of Applied Science Degree

 Full-Time Enrollment Only

-Moraine Park Technical College’s Paramedic Technician program prepares students to perform prehospital medical procedures.
-People’s lives often depend on the quick reaction and competent care of emergency medical technicians (EMTs) and paramedics.
+Moraine Park Technical College's Paramedic Technician program strives to prepare competent entry-level Paramedic Technicians in the cognitive (knowledge), psychomotor (skills) and affective (behavior) learning domains to perform prehospital medical procedures.
+People's lives often depend on the quick reaction and competent care of emergency medical technicians (EMTs) and paramedics.
 Paramedics with additional advanced training can perform more difficult and demanding prehospital medical procedures.
 Incidents as varied as automobile accidents, heart attacks, drowning, childbirth and gunshot wounds all require immediate, professional medical attention.
 As a paramedic, you will provide this vital attention as you care for and transport the sick or injured.
 Major topics to be covered include patient assessment, pharmacology, pediatrics, ambulance/system operations, trauma, respiratory emergencies and medical emergencies.

-The Paramedic Technician program is accredited by the Commission on Accreditation of Allied Health Education Programs (CAAHEP) in cooperation with the Committee on Accreditation of Educational Programs for the Emergency Medical Services Professions (CoA EMSP).
+The Paramedic Technician program is accredited by the Commission on Accreditation of Allied Health Education Programs (www.caahep.org) upon the recommendation of the Committee on Accreditation of the Educational Programs for Emergency Medical Services Professions (CoAEMSP).

 Statewide Median Salary for Recent Graduates

 - Online students are not charged out-of-state fees.

 - Fees shown are 2017-2018 fees; 2018-2019 fees will be available as soon as they are approved.